-Coordinates multi-disciplinary team meetings and family conferences; delivery.
-Supporting the wider care team to provide safe, effective, integrated care that is also sustainable. representing the nursing perspective of patient needs, and enacting outcomes appropriately Promotes referrals to other members of the health care team in a timely manner Promotes a nursing perspective within the care team knowledge and experiences, preceptoring, coaching, mentoring, and guiding.
-This includes supporting students, new graduates, and new members of staff.
-Prioritises own workload to free up time to support and assist others in the team Works alongside staff to skilfully coach, guide, and mentor in order to support practice development of an individual and/or team Promotes a practice environment that encourages learning and evidence-based practice Educates colleagues, students, and other staff according to WC policy and procedure, and in collaboration with others Ensures a quality standard of preceptorship is maintained when working alongside others to enhance their skills and experience Utilises contemporary teaching principles and learning models, as outlined by the WC and/or relevant educational body Demonstrates a willingness to support colleagues who are in their first year of practice, utilising the NETP and PDRP programme frameworks Promotes de-fusing and de-briefing activities within the service and outside the service (as requested), as well as professional/clinical supervision as an important form of professional development Empowers, motivates, and encourages others to extend their knowledge and skills; supporting each member of the team to reach their full potential, enabling quality care, and promoting retention of a satisfied workforce
+This position description is a guide and will vary from time to time, and between services and/or units to meet changing service needs and between services and/or units to meet changing service needs ie wiidtu ord Coordinates multi-disciplinary team meeting family conferences; representing the nursin perspective of patient needs, and enacting outcomes appropriately Promotes referrals to other members of the care team in a timely manner health Promotes a nursing perspective within the otteam care 5.
+Supporting and facilitating the development of others Prioritises own workload to free up time to sand assist others in the team support Working alongside others to help develop their practice by: sharing own knowledge and experiences, preceptoring, coaching, Works alongside staff to skilfully coach, guidenter in order to support practice develop of an individual and/or team mentoring, and guiding.
+Promotes a practice environment that enco learning and evidence-based practice urages This includes supporting students, new graduates, and new members of staff.
+Educates colleagues, students, and other saccording to WC policy and procedure, and collaboration with others Ensures a quality standard of preceptorship maintained when working alongside others enhance their skills and experience Utilises contemporary teaching principles a learning models, as outlined by the WC and relevant educational body Demonstrates a willingness to support colle who are in their first year of practice, utilisin NETP and PDRP programme frameworks • Promotes de-fusing and de-briefing activities within the service and outside the service (a requested), as well as professional/clinical supervision as an important form of professionet as Empowers, motivates, and encourages othe extend their knowledge and skills; supporting member of the team to reach their full poter enabling quality care, and promoting retentions satisfied workforce ng each ntial, 6.
+Quality/Health and safety To participate in inter-professional health Collaborates and participates with colleague members of the health care team to facilitat co-ordinate care care and quality improvement Recognises and values the roles and skills members of the health care team in the delicare Initiates referrals to other members of the h care team in a timely manner ealth

-This position description is a guide and will vary from time to time, and between services and/or units to meet changing service need
+This position description is a guide and will vary from time to time, and between services and/or units to meet changing service needs